 It argues that “person” and “property” are not mutually exclusive designations, and one might recognize both property interests in, and personhood interests of, certain entities.
-Depending on the outcome of the personhood analysis, either property interests will control, or the property interests will be balanced against the personhood interests. (brackets omitted – YM)
+Depending on the outcome of the personhood analysis, either property interests will control, or the property interests will be balanced against the personhood interests.

-Since personhood and property are mutually exclusive categories, she argues, what we get is a zero-sum game, and that is wrong.
-Instead of this misleading traditional conceptualization, we should use a framework of combined property and personhood.
-Property law may provide a more appropriate framework under which to analyze embryos, but as the embryo develops personhood interests will prevail over property interests.
-Hence, one can claim for property interests in both fetuses and frozen embryos, and this paradigm is much better than the prevailing legal rights discourse in resolving disagreements in this sensitive field.
+Since personhood and property are mutually exclusive categories, she argues, what we get is a zero-sum game, which is not in any way appropriate in this situation.
+Instead of this misleading traditional conceptualization, we should use a framework of combined property and personhood approaches.
+Property law may provide a more appropriate framework under which to analyze embryos, but as the embryo develops, personhood interests will prevail over property interests.
+Hence, one can claim that property analysis applies to both fetuses and frozen embryos, and this paradigm is much better than the prevailing legal rights discourse in resolving disagreements in this sensitive field.

 In her companion article, Berg has differentiated between a juridical person and a natural person.
-Since one can find no express definition of “person” in either the Constitution or rulings of the Supreme Court, every jurisdiction can define it differently, depending on its specific goal.
-As she argues, “It could be that there are simply a number of different areas of law that define persons in different ways depending on the purpose of the law, but no cohesive ‘law of persons.’”
+Since one can find no express definition of “person” in either the U.S. Constitution or in its Supreme Court rulings, every jurisdiction can define it differently, depending on its specific goal.
+As Berg argues, “It could be that there are simply a number of different areas of law that define persons in different ways depending on the purpose of the law, but no cohesive ‘law of persons.’”
 Furthermore, the term juridical person may be accorded different legal rights and protections.
 Since fetuses are already considered as such in many states, they have specific, but not complete, rights:

 As a result, we may choose to provide personhood protections for sentient fetuses without granting them the same rights as fully recognized natural persons.
 Juridical personhood is not a unitary concept; there are different kinds of juridical persons and different rights which may adhere.
 To the extent that states have discretion in determining which entities will be considered juridical persons, they may make different choices about the types of rights which they grant sentient fetuses.

-Likewise, and more importantly for our discussion, Jonathan Herring has developed the concept of relational personhood.
-His interesting and challenging theme is that we should adhere to neither the abilities nor characteristics that we have ourselves for constituting the moral status of the fetus and/or frozen embryo.
-Rather, we should focus on our mutual relationships with each other, especially caring relations, since our vulnerability and interdependency profoundly influence our humanity and define our moral status.
+Similarly, and more germane to our discussion, Jonathan Herring has developed the concept of relational personhood.
+His interesting and challenging contention is that in determining the moral status of the fetus and/or frozen embryo, we should not consider conventional abilities or characteristics, but should focus on our mutual relationships with each other, especially caring relations, since our vulnerability and interdependency profoundly influence our humanity and define our moral status.
 As he puts it,

 We should rather consider the value of relationships.
 All caring relationships are of moral value and therefore there is no valuing of persons per se: it is relationships which generate value […] Our greatest claim to moral value lies not in ourselves, but in relationships of care.
 Am I a person?
 By myself, no. Are we people?
 Yes, if we care.
 Together we are so much more than we are alone.

-In his brand-new article, he further elaborates that the relational approach teaches us that the moral value of personhood is not found in any individual characteristics, but rather in one’s relationships with others.
-Since the individual defines himself via his relations, these interconnections should constitute his identity through the legal recognition of these social interactions.
-That is the reason why the passing away and breakdown of marriage are being treated as one of the saddest and most difficult events to overcome in daily human life.
-In his own words,
+In his most recent article, Herring further elaborates that the relational approach teaches us that the moral value of personhood is not found in any individual characteristics, but rather in one’s relationships with others.
+Since individuals define themselves via their relations, these interconnections should constitute their identities through the legal recognition of these social interactions.
+That is the reason why the breakdown of marriages are treated as one of the saddest and most difficult events to overcome.
+As Herring writes: